TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 			- (In logic thread) acquire all assets in the neighborhood of the camera

 			- (Diffuse thread) load images and determine best possible packing for diffuses + rest
+				- Blit resultant images to a larger one
 			- (Neon thread) load images and determine best possible packing for neons
+				- Blit resultant images to a larger one

+			- std::future with a moved-to image?
+				- read by the logic thread, which then initializes PBO DMA

 			- both threads will output an image
 			- upload can be done synchronously at first
 				- actually that's the bottleneck